Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — I John 3:8

-"Tav" (ת) is the final letter and a picture of a cross that symbolizes the covenant concept.
-It is appropriate and significant for "tav" to be the last letter of the Hebrew alphabet.
+"Tav" (ת) is the final letter of the Hebrew Aleph-Bet and is a picture of a cross.
+A cross pictographically symbolizes a covenant.
+It is appropriate and significant for "tav" to be the last letter of the Hebrew Aleph-Bet.

 “It is finished!”